haruki-nguyen/.dotfiles-linux/wikies/Windows11/Windows-11.md

 - Replace `{xxx}` in the Python path with your Python version.
 - Manually add your SSH key to GitHub and configure tools like Espanso and Neovim after running the script.
 - Install [GnuWin32](https://sourceforge.net/projects/gnuwin32/) and set on path for NvChad to work correctly.
+- Open neovim and run `:MasonInstallAll` to finish setting up NvChad.